 Check with your Secretary of State to guarantee they have all the needed details for your business.
 Make certain that you are in good standing with them, and that your entity is active.
 You must submit annual reports and pay a fee each year to stay active.

 Go to the IRS website and get a free EIN for your business.
 This is also where you choose a business entity like corporation, LLC, etc. To open a business bank account, and file business taxes, you need an EIN, so get this out of the way first.

 Corporate e-mail addresses must be professional.
-This means something like [email protected]site or [email protected] Your business e-mail must be on the exact same domain as your business.
+This means something like admin@yoursite or info@yoursite.
+Your business e-mail must be on the exact same domain as your business.
 Do not use generic free email services likes Gmail, yahoo, or msn.

 A corporation must have all of the licenses necessary for running.
 These licenses all must be in the perfect, accurate name of the business.
 And they must have the same corporate address and telephone numbers.